---

 ## What is a provider?

 A **provider** is the service that gives you access to AI models.
-Examples include OpenAI-compatible endpoints, Anthropic, Gemini, Chutes, Ollama, and many others.
+Examples include OpenAI, Anthropic, Gemini, OpenRouter, Ollama, and many others.

 A **model** is the actual AI you pick inside that provider.
 One provider can offer many models.